1063551/GoWeather/README.md

 ## To-Do
 - Make efficient code to search for cities with the same name, choose the most inhabited one for example.
 - Accept multiple cities as input.
+- That the user specifies (or not) the country.
+- Give the user a choice of parameters to be displayed.